-Jim Gilkeson is the Director of the Integrated Business degree and an Associate Professor in the Department of Finance at the University of Central Florida.
-He earned his Ph.D. in Business Administration (Finance) from Duke University and also holds an MSM (MBA) with a concentration in Finance from Georgia Tech and a BS in Computer Science from Duke.
+Jim Gilkeson is the Chair of the Integrated Business Department and an Associate Professor in the Department of Finance at the University of Central Florida.
+He earned his Ph.D. in Business Administration (Finance) from Duke University and holds an MSM (MBA) with a concentration in Finance from Georgia Tech and a BS in Computer Science from Duke.

 Dr. Gilkeson joined the UCF faculty in the fall of 1994.
 During the 1996-1997 academic year, he was on leave from UCF while serving as a member of the Risk Analysis Division of the Office of the Comptroller of the Currency (U.S. Treasury Department).
 In September 2000, he earned the right to use the Chartered Financial Analyst (CFA) designation.
 He has also served on the faculties of Chapman University and North Carolina Central University.